ProjectOpenSea/opensea-js/README.md

 })
 ```

-For more information, check out the documentation for WyvernSchemas on https://projectopensea.github.io/opensea-js/.
+For more information, check out the documentation for Schemas on https://projectopensea.github.io/opensea-js/.

 ## Advanced